-The products, services, or features that you purchase are subject to commercial contracts and terms.
-It is possible that some or all of the products, services, or features described in this document may not be available for purchase or use.
-Unless agreed upon otherwise in the contract, Ruijie Networks does not provide any explicit or implicit statements or warranties regarding the content of this document.
+The products, services, or features you purchase are subject to commercial contracts and terms, and some or all of the products, services, or features described in this document may not be available for you to purchase or use.
+Except for the agreement in the contract, Ruijie Networks makes no explicit or implicit statements or warranties with respect to the content of this document.